Master of Arts

 Dr. Michael Buzzelli

 Canada’s medium-sized cities have recently experienced a significant net loss in human capital growth attributed alone to internal migration.
 Subsequently, the largest cities in the country have received a net growth in human capital in part due to internal migration.
 Using mixed qualitative methods in the form of a policy document analysis and in-depth key informant interviews, this study aims to understand how and to what extent institutional relations are leveraging post-secondary education institutions in medium-sized city-regions of Ontario to attract and retain the highly skilled.
 The results of this study reveal that limited collaboration to leverage the post-secondary education institutions to attract and retain the highly skilled exists.
 Accordingly, post-secondary education institutions are largely unresponsive to attracting the highly skilled into their host communities.
 This study challenges a new way of thinking about how to utilize post-secondary education institutions in the knowledge economy to promote economic development.

 Clemens, Kyle, "Attracting and Retaining the Highly Skilled in Medium-sized City-regions of Ontario" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 812.